aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

 Distributed Training
 ''''''''''''''''''''

-To run your training job in a distributed fashion you need to set ``train_instance_count`` to a number larger than 1.
+To run your training job with multiple instances in a distributed fashion you need to set ``train_instance_count`` to a number larger than 1.
+We support two different types of distributed training, parameter server and Horovod.
-We support two different types of distributed training, parameter server and MPI.
-The ``distributions`` parameter is used to configure which distributed training strategy to use.
+The ``distribution`` parameter is used to configure which distributed training strategy to use.

+Training with parameter servers
+"""""""""""""""""""""""""""""""

+If parameter server is enabled, the container will launch a parameter server thread in each instance first then execute your training code.
+You can find more information on TensorFlow distributed training `here <https://www.tensorflow.org/deploy/distributed>`__
 To enable parameter server training:

 .. code:: python